-AP Literature and Composition UC/CSU Approved?
+AP English Literature and Composition UC/CSU Approved?
 Yes UC/CSU Area "B" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite An 87% or higher in both semesters of Honors American Lit., or a 95% or higher in both semesters of American Lit, plus the recommendation of the English Dept. (The first semester grade requirement may be waived if the student has demonstrated significant writing skill improvement in the second semester.)
+Yes Credits 10 Credits/Year Prerequisite A 'B+' (87%) or better in both semesters of AP English Language and Composition, or an 'A' (95%) or better in both semesters of American Lit, plus the recommendation of the English Dept. (The first semester grade requirement may be waived if the student has demonstrated significant writing skill improvement in the second semester.)
 In addition, matriculation into the Advanced Placement curriculum will be based significantly on the student's critical thinking and writing skills as demonstrated through portfolio assessment.
 Students may be asked to take an additional writing exam for final academic level determination.
-Course Description experience historical c how to dis various tec to justify th with those their own e a college-level class college-level poetry, p cover meaning in lite chniques and strateg neir interpretations b proposed by others interpretations as the formal and informa lish Literature course provides those students qualified with an opportunity to as well as eligibility to receive college credit.
-Students learn to read and comprehend plays, novels, and short stories written at various times in various cultures.
-They learn rature by being attentive to language, imagery, character, action, argument, and the ies authors use to evoke emotional responses from readers.
-Students are expected by reference to details and patterns found in the text, to compare their interpretations (teachers, classmates, and published literary scholars), and to be prepared to modify ley learn more and think more.
-Writing in this course is focused on the expository I. The students will take the College Board Advanced Placement Examination at the
+Course Description experience historical c how to dis various tec to justify th with those their own The Advanced Placement English Literature course provides those students qualified with an opportunity to experience a college-level class as well as eligibility to receive college credit.
+Students learn to read and comprehend historical college-level poetry, plays, novels, and short stories written at various times in various cultures.
+They learn how to discover meaning in literature by being attentive to language, imagery, character, action, argument, and the various techniques and strategies authors use to evoke emotional responses from readers.
+Students are expected to justify their interpretations by reference to details and patterns found in the text, to compare their interpretations with those proposed by others (teachers, classmates, and published literary scholars), and to be prepared to modify their own interpretations as they learn more and think more.
+Writing in this course is focused on the expository essay both formal and informal.
+The students will take the College Board Advanced Placement Examination at the